apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 ## Writing to Cassandra

 @apidoc[CassandraFlow$] provides factory methods to get Akka Streams flows to run CQL statements that change data (`UPDATE`, `INSERT`).
-Alpakka Cassandra creates a @javadoc[PreparedStatement](com.datastax.oss.driver.api.core.cql.PreparedStatement) and for every stream element the `statementBinder` function binds the CQL placeholders to data.
+Apache Pekko Connectors Cassandra creates a @javadoc[PreparedStatement](com.datastax.oss.driver.api.core.cql.PreparedStatement) and for every stream element the `statementBinder` function binds the CQL placeholders to data.

 The incoming elements are emitted unchanged for further processing.